pedrosland/kubernetes.github.io/docs/user-guide/configmap/index.md

 ## Real World Example: Configuring Redis

 Let's take a look at a real-world example: configuring redis using ConfigMap.
-Say we want to inject redis with the recommendation configuration for using redis as a cache.
+Say we want to inject redis with the recommended configuration for using redis as a cache.
 The redis config file should contain:

 ```conf